 6. Adraga Beach

 One of the best beaches north of Lisbon, nestled between Cascais and Sintra, Adraga is the embodiment of romantic walks on the beach.
 Dark rugged rocks contrast dramatically with shimmering sand, and the crashing waves of the Atlantic Ocean turn to liquid gold at sunset.
-The winding road that leads to the beach is part of Adraga’s charm, and on summer weekends it tends to get crowded fast.
+The winding road that leads to the beach is part of Adraga’s charm, and on summer weekends it gets crowded fast.
+To get there, rent a car for the 50-minute jaunt, or hop a train to Sintra and then a bus to the beach.

 Local tip: If you’re just here for the romantic setting, take in the views at dinner for two at beachside Restaurante Adraga.